How Linguabase Was Built

 Function Word Coverage

-One source of richness is gestalt relations—experiential and sensory associations that taxonomic approaches miss entirely:
+One source of richness is gestalt associations—sensory, emotional, and cultural connections that taxonomic approaches miss entirely:

 Production Refinement